6 Best Homeowners Insurance Companies in Arizona of 2025

 We also like that State Farm operates according to a strong set of values, which most consumers know about thanks to their “Good Neighbor” ads and jingle.

-The average cost of a homeowners insurance policy with State Farm in Arizona is just $915 per year, well below the state and national averages.
+A homeowners insurance policy with State Farm in Arizona costs $915 per year, well below the state and national averages.

 State Farm receives excellent ratings for its financial strength, claims-paying ability, and customer service.